DanielTockan/Skii/README.md

 })
 ```

-As can be seen above, the resorts model had two fields that required different types of relationships in order to get our desired functionality.
+As can be seen above, the resorts schema had two fields that required different types of relationships in order to get our desired functionality.

 The user field relationship was formed with USER LEVEL/OBJECT LEVEL(WHICH ONE??) permissions in mind.
 As you will see in the controller section, logic was created to ensure that only the creator/poster of the resort (in this case the super admin) would be able to delete or edit the resort details.
 A REFERENCE RELATIONSHIP WAS USED FOR THIS FIELD BECAUSE...
 (STATE THE LOGIC AND REASONING BEHIND THIS).

 The comments field relationship existed as we wanted users to talk and interact about their favourite resorts.
 AN EMBEDDED RELATIONSHIP WAS CHOSEN BECAUSE.......
 (STATE THE LOGIC AND REASONING BEHIND THIS).
 WHY DID THE COMMENTS HAD THEIR OWN SHCEMA, NOT JUST A NORMAL FIELD??.
-The comment model had a user reference relationship of its own in order to assign a user to the comment they made.
-Timestamp field was added also.
+The comment schema had a user reference relationship of its own in order to assign a user to the comment they made.

 ```js
 const commentSchema = new mongoose.Schema({